Code as fast as thought: a beginner's guide to building a tailored editor with Neovim

 If you are not interested in why Neovim was selected to serve as the basis of our customizations, feel free to get started right away!

-Q: Why Neovim and not Vim or Helix?
+Why Neovim and not Vim or Helix?

-A: Vim and its associated plugins are too old with few updates, meaning they are slow by current standards and often lack proper support.
 They have also made the very questionable decision to create a new scripting language from scratch in the recent 9.0 update when better alternatives (including

 lua

-, the language Neovim supports for configuration) are readily available.Vim is also used mostly by old men.On the other hand, Helix is too new (post-modern, as they've said themselves), lacking a well-defined way to install plugins, not to forget that so few Helix plugins have been written.
+, the language Neovim supports for configuration) are readily available.Vim is also used mostly by old men.On the other hand, Helix is too new (post-modern, as they've said themselves), lacking a well-defined way to install plugins, not to forget that very few Helix plugins have been written.

-A: Despite being a great beginner option, it has some key problems which I have experienced first hand
+Despite being a great beginner option, it has some key problems which I have experienced first hand

 - Little customization capacity.
-Sure, you can change your shortcuts and color scheme.
+Sure, you can change your shortcuts and colorscheme.
 But during my use at least, I was unable to do much else

 - Buggy.
 It would randomly generate strange errors that gave literally zero information on the root cause.
 What follows is one of two things: either hours of Googling or constantly closing and re-opening the editor hoping it would magically go away.